 Painting and the Book

-Interviews with the owners, their families, some plucky octogenarians and long hours of pouring over documents, articles and local history has now become a book.
+Interviews with the owners, their families, some plucky octogenarians and long hours of poring over documents, articles and local history has now become a book.
 The book contains the paintings, the stories and the history of the places in the “Echoes” series.
 And it is finally complete.

 Please subscribe to the blog and the newsletter to keep up with news on the book release and new paintings!